-Risk that altered wasps could find their way back to Europe.
-Two social (Vespula) wasps have been accidentally transported to New Zealand and become established here. - The common wasp was first recorded in New Zealand in 1921 and became abundant in the 1970s. - The German wasp became widespread and abundant in New Zealand after a major incursion in 1945.
+Two social (Vespula) wasps have been accidentally transported to New Zealand and become established here.

+- The common wasp was first recorded in New Zealand in 1921 and became abundant in the 1970s. - The German wasp became widespread and abundant in New Zealand after a major incursion in 1945.

 They are both now distributed throughout New Zealand, with the common wasp as the dominant social wasp in beech forests.

 The world's highest recorded densities of these wasps are observed in New Zealand, with up to 40 nests per hectare.
 Densities of workers have been observed to exceed 370 wasps per square metre of tree trunk.

 The biomass of these wasps in honeydew beech forests has been estimated as similar to, or greater than, the combined biomass of birds, rodents and stoats.
-Their large densities exert intense predation pressure on native invertebrates.
-The direct economic impacts of wasps are largely associated with their predation of bees and associated hive robbing. with flow-on effects associated with lower rates of pollination in nitrogen-fixing clovers, which are important for the productivity of New Zealand pastures.
+Their large densities exert intense predation pressure on native spiders and caterpillars.
+The direct economic impacts of wasps are largely associated with their predation of bees and associated hive robbing, with flow-on effects associated with lower rates of pollination in nitrogen-fixing clovers, which are important for the productivity of New Zealand pastures.
 In 2015, approximately 20% of beehive losses in the North Island were due to wasp attack.
-Effective wasp control options currently are limited to small-scale operations involving pesticides or other chemicals (e.g. petrol).
-The use of toxins over large areas such as the 1 million hectares of beech forest currently overwhelmed with huge wasp numbers, is untenable.
+Effective wasp control options are currently limited to small-scale operations involving pesticides or other chemicals (e.g. petrol).
+The use of toxins over large areas, such as the 1 million hectares of beech forest currently overwhelmed with huge wasp numbers, is untenable.
 Prior attempts at biological control have been unsuccessful.

 The development of a gene-drive to spread an infertility gene within the wasp population could be an additional tool that could be used to dramatically reduce their numbers.
-Technical / scientific considerations